Addiction Helpline

-Drug and Alcohol Addiction Helpline.
-FREE 24 hours Helpline for anyone suffering with an addiction to drugs or alcohol.
-Immediate access to Residential Rehab and Home Detox programs.
-To talk to a trained Counsellor Tel: 07811 606 606 - We are OPEN now.
+Addiction Helpline.
+FREE 24 hours Helpline for anyone suffering with a drug or alcohol addiction.
+Immediate access to Fully Residential Rehab, Home Detox and Aftercare Programmes.
+Tel: 07811 606 606 - We are OPEN now.

 Tel 07811 606606